 Negotiations between UK administrations

-The Joint Ministerial Committee on EU Negotiations (shortened to the JMC(EN)), initially chaired by David Davis, Secretary of State for Exiting the EU, and chaired now by David Lidington, Chancellor of the Duchy of Lancaster, was established to provide a means for devolved administrations to be fully engaged in determining the UK's approach to Brexit.
+The Joint Ministerial Committee on EU Negotiations (JMC(EN)), initially chaired by David Davis, Secretary of State for Exiting the EU, and chaired now by David Lidington, Chancellor of the Duchy of Lancaster, was established to provide a means for devolved administrations to be fully engaged in determining the UK's approach to Brexit.